arqma/arqma/README.md

 * To run arqma within gdb:

-Type `gdb /path/to/arqmad`
+Type `gdb /path/to/galaxiad`

 Pass command-line options with `--args` followed by the relevant arguments

-Type `run` to run arqmad
+Type `run` to run galaxiad

 ### Analysing memory corruption

 We use the tool `valgrind` for this.

-Run with `valgrind /path/to/arqmad`.
+Run with `valgrind /path/to/galaxiad`.
 It will be slow.

 ### LMDB